aecsocket/aecsocket.github.io/docs/ignacio/architecture.md

 sidebar_position: 1
 ---

-# API
+# Architecture

 ## Entry point

 The entry point of the library is an `IgnacioEngine` instance, which manages all resources held by the physics engine.
-The underlying physics engine may change, however the currently supported engine is [Jolt](https://github.com/jrouwe/JoltPhysics), implemented in the module `ignacio-jolt`.
+The underlying physics engine may change, however the currently supported engine is [JoltPhysics](https://github.com/jrouwe/JoltPhysics), running with Java bindings via [jolt-java](https://github.com/aecsocket/jolt-java), implemented in the module `ignacio-jolt`.
 Documentation for the engine can be [found here](https://jrouwe.github.io/JoltPhysics).

 To obtain one: